In principle, copyright on design is quite simple.

 By registering your design with the Danish Patent and Trademark Office, you can protect your product’s design and appearance for up to 25 years.
-The protection covers the entire design’s overall visual impression that is the lines, contours, colors, shape and structure.
+The protection covers the entire visual impression of the design ie. lines, contours, colors, shape and structure.
 If others infringe your design, it is possible through the court to ban the manufacture, sale, import or rental of the same or similar products.

 In addition, through the court you can be awarded compensation for your loss.
 Within the EU, it is possible to protect designs in all 28 member states with just a single application.
 In order to get protection / copyright on design, your design must be:

 - NEW You cannot protect your design if a similar design has been previously published.

 - SPECIAL To protect your design it must have individual character.
 This means that the overall impression must differ clearly from the design of other known products.

 How can you, in different ways, practically and prospectively, secure your copyright as best as possible?
 You can avoid spending time and money on sight and estimation, lawyer and trial when you have strong evidence that you are the author of your work.

 Onø Design advises on strategic use of copyright on design and we use our knowledge of copyright to provide you with unique products that strengthen your business and brand.